Kidney Week 2021: Abstract FAQs

 What is the maximum number of characters that my abstract submission can contain?

 Your abstract may contain a maximum of 2,500 characters, and the count includes characters and spaces in the following: Author Names, Title, Body, Figure, and Table.
+Up to 2 figures and 1 table can be included in a submission.
 Figure count is determined by image height but will not exceed 560 characters.
 Table count is 50 characters per row.
 Please note that Author Institutions do not count towards the maximum characters.

 Does the order in which the authors are listed on the abstract submission matter?